paulflakstad/opencms-module-customwidgets/README.md

 ### Basic selectors

 Targets a single object property, in a non-ambiguous manner.

-For example, `%(email)` is a basic selector.
-It targets the field describing the e-mail address.
-Similarly, `%(image.uri)` targets the field describing the image URI.

-Basic selectors are the simplest ones, but they cannot be used to target stuff in arrays, like the profile URI.
-E.g.: The `%(links.href)` selector targets 2 properties (= ambiguous) in each object.

-So, we need a way to be more specific.
-That’s where conditional selectors come into play.
+#### Example usage
+- `%(email)` targets the email address property.
+- `%(image.uri)` targets the image URI proeperty.

 ### Conditional selectors – picking from arrays

 Targets a single property of a specific object in an array.

+Basic selectors are insufficient when it comes to targeting stuff in arrays.
+For example, let's say we wanted to target the profile URI in the example.
+The basic selector `%(links.href)` is ambiguous; it targets 2 properties of each object.
+Other times, it may target not 2, but 10 or 100 properties.
+So which one is the actual target?

+We need to be more specific, and conditional selectors provide just that.

-The idea is that if we can safely assume that no objects are identical in *all of their properties*, we can single out one object by requiring certain values on its *set of properties*.
+The idea is that if we can safely assume that no objects are identical in *all of their properties*, we can single out a single object by requiring specific matches on values in its total *set of properties*.

-Let’s break down the conditional selector `%(links:href[lang=en&rel=profile])`.
-Left to right, it translates to:
+#### Example usage
+- `%(links:href[lang=en&rel=profile])`

+In human language, this selector means:
 1. From the `links` array
 2. select the `href` property from the object
   1. whose `lang` property is “en”, AND